Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Local Adaptivity of -NN-FL and -NN-FL

 Next, we define

 where

-and $\psi$ is a test function (see \eqref{eqn:mollifier} in the Appendix).
+and $\psi$ is a test function (see Section S1 in the Supplementary Material).
 Thus, \eqref{summation2} is the summation, over evenly-sized rectangles of volume $\epsilon$ that intersect $\Omega_{2\,\epsilon}\backslash B_{2\,\epsilon}(\mathcal{S} )$, of the supremum of the function in \eqref{summation3}.
-The latter, for a function $g$, can be thought as the average ``Lipschitz constant" near $z_A$ --- see the expression inside parenthesis in \eqref{summation3} --- weighted by the derivative of a test function.
+The latter, for a function $g$, can be thought as the average Lipschitz constant near $z_A$ --- see the expression inside curly braces in \eqref{summation3} --- weighted by the derivative of a test function.
 The scaling factor $\epsilon^d$ in \eqref{summation3} arises because the integral is taken over a set of measure proportional to $\epsilon^d$.